-All students review their MSPEs prior to distribution on October 1.
-If a student disputes a comment in the MSPE, the student must first meet with the respective course director to either modify or eliminate the comment.
+All students review their MSPEs prior to release to programs at the end of September.
+If a student disputes a comment in the MSPE, the student must first meet with the respective clerkship director to either modify or eliminate the comment.
 If there is no resolution, the student can then request a change through the Department Chair.
-If there is still no resolution, the student can appeal to the Committee on Student Performance and Professionalism who make a recommendation to the Executive Faculty.
-Final appeals are made to the Dean who recuses him/herself in the Executive Faculty deliberations.
-All appeals must be made within 30 days of Executive Faculty decision.
+If there is still no resolution, the student can appeal to the Professionalism and Promotions Committee (PPC).
+A final appeal, within 14 days of notification of the PPC ruling, may be made in writing to the Dean whose decision is final.
+The MSPE also reports the student's academic rank in the class by tertiles (upper, middle, and third) based upon the GPA accrued through year three.
+This ranking is used only for the MSPE and Alpha Omega Alpha Academic Honor Society consideration and is not recorded elsewhere in the academic record or on the transcript.